173duprot/tinyforth/readme.txt

 How it works

+INNER INTERPRITER

+	NOTES

+		1. Please follow along with the simplified code in ./misc/inner-interpriter.c

-	// NOTE: [&&x] syntax is "lables as values" gcc exstention.
+		2. [&&x] syntax is "lables as values" gcc exstention.

 	Words